erhan-er/Wabbajack/README.md

 # **High Level Features**
-* Creating Account (Student & Club Manager) with Bilkent Mail
+* Creating account (Student & Club Manager) with Bilkent mail
-* Club Manager Features
+* Club manager features
   > * Create, cancel and edit events
   > * Adding new members to the club and deleting members from club
   > * Assigning certain roles to members ( manager, assistant manager, departmant manager if there is a department, etc.)
-* Student Features
+* Student features
-  > Filtering Events by
+  > Filtering events by
   > >* Date
   > >* Club
   > >* Category (sports, music, film, etc.)
   > >* Place
   > >
-  > Follow and Join clubs
+  > Follow and join clubs
   > >* To get notifications about upcoming events, user needs to follow or join to club
   > >
-  > Favoring Filter Types
+  > Favoring filter types
   > >
   > Showing all events user attended